15 Incredible Things to Do in Islamorada, Florida (in 2025!)

 Along the route, you can also find many well-spaced campgrounds and benches, as well as fishing platforms that accommodate fishing.

-16. Take a Day Trip to Bahia Honda State Park
+15. Take a Day Trip to Bahia Honda State Park

 A day trip to Bahia Honda State Park will reward you with an award-winning white sand beach and the iconic Florida Keys scenery.
+I love this place so much that I have visited it 4 times over the years!

-Home to three beaches, here you can enjoy swimming in crystal-clear waters, sunbathing, beachcombing, fishing (a fishing license is required), boating, and geocaching.
+Home to three beaches, you can enjoy swimming in crystal-clear waters, sunbathing, beachcombing, fishing (a fishing license is required), boating, and geocaching.

 Bahia Honda features three campgrounds, two boat ramps for $10 per boat, a marina with 19 boat slips in a protected basin, and many picnic pavilions.